Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub/README.md

 ### Message

-When the client is connected, it can send messages to the upstream application, or receive messages from the upstream application, through the WebSocket connection.
+When a client is connected, it can send messages to the upstream application, or receive messages from the upstream application, through the WebSocket connection.

 ## Examples